CPU

 For instance, if you observe a delay of 500ms per second, it signifies that you are experiencing an additional latency of 500ms, which is spread across all requests processed during that wall-clock second.

-If a container is limited in CPU time (throttled), the container_resources_cpu_delay_seconds_total
+If a container is limited in CPU time (throttled), the container_resources_cpu_delay_seconds_total metric is bound to increase.

 This means that this metric indicates a shortage regardless of its underlying reasons.